-This project is examining the changing nature of the capital’s centre and will set out how the organisation and policies governing the area need to change if it is to retain its global status.
+This project examined the changing nature of the capital’s centre and set out how the organisation and policies governing the area need to change if it is to retain its global status.

 Central London plays many roles.
 It is the city’s engine and its shop window; a local neighbourhood but also a place where tourists flock, services are traded across the world, and national political decisions are made.
 But central London is complicated, changing, and its challenges are growing.
 How can we ensure that this vital district is fit for the future?